- I decided to move the tests into the src/app folder so that they are close to the source.

 Recently I was rewriting in Redux/React the web application of Flow, a tool to help developers better understand the structure and the…

-@ReactiveConf: Learn how to structure real world #Redux / #ReactJS apps:
+@ReactNext: A suggestion on how to structure #Redux / #ReactJS applications

 Recently I was rewriting in Redux/React the web application of Flow, a tool to help developers better understand the structure and the behavior of their applications.
 It provides an interactive web interface to visualize the execution flow of Java programs.
 And I was confronting the problem of how to structure my project.